10 Uses for Paper Towels

 7. Corn cleaner

-8. Soften hardened brown sugar
+8. Softening hardened brown sugar

-9. Remove crayon marks and other wax
+9. Removing crayon marks and other wax

 Set a paper towel over the wax stain and run an iron over it on low.
 The paper towel will absorb the crayon, while also protecting the iron.
 This works best on hard surfaces like chalkboards, but you can use it on upholstery and carpets too!